-This course covers the major components of customer service, including techniques to provide information and effectively resolve customer issues through personal and electronic communication.
-Students will learn to use customer service as a competitive advantage by understanding the customer's perspective and identifying ways to meet or exceed their needs and expectations.
+This course covers the major components of customer service, including techniques to provide information and effectively resolve customer issues through various communication methods.
+Students will learn to use customer service as a competitive advantage by understanding the customers' perspectives and identifying ways to meet or exceed their needs and expectations.

-BUSL 101, which may be taken concurrently.
+BUSL 101, which may be taken concurrently, or ENTR 101